Follow

 How to Use the Print Screen Key to Open Screen Snipping in Windows 11

 Want an easy way to take screenshots on your Windows 11 PC?
-You can set your Print Screen key to open the Snipping Tool, which lets you capture part or all of your screen quickly.
+You can set your Print Screen key to open the Snipping Tool.
+This lets you capture part or all of your screen quickly.

-The Snipping Tool is a handy app that not only takes screenshots but also lets you draw or write on them before saving or sharing.
+The Snipping Tool is a handy app.
+It takes screenshots and lets you draw or write on them before saving or sharing.

 What Happens When You Turn This On or Off?

-• Turn On: Pressing the Print Screen key will open the Snipping Tool so you can snip your screen right away.
+Turn On: Pressing the Print Screen key will open the Snipping Tool.
+You can snip your screen right away.

-• Turn Off: Pressing the Print Screen key will just take a full screenshot and copy it to your clipboard (like usual).
+Turn Off: Pressing the Print Screen key will just take a full screenshot.
+It copies to your clipboard like usual.

 Tip: Starting with Windows 11 build 22621.1928, the Print Screen key opens the Snipping Tool by default.

 If you have another screenshot app installed, it might change how your Print Screen key works.
-Also, you might need to restart your PC after changing this setting for it to work.
+You might need to restart your PC after changing this setting for it to work.

 How to Turn On or Off Print Screen for Screen Snipping